JYP Entertainment: FLO

 On January 31, 2018, iRiver announced its entry into the South Korean music industry.
 Together with parent company SK Telecom and music labels SM Entertainment, JYP Entertainment and Big Hit Entertainment, the company launched a new online music store, FLO, in the second half of 2018.

 Beijing Shinsung Entertainment

 On April 5, 2017, Ocean Music and JYP Entertainment jointly established the Beijing Xin Sheng Entertainment Co., Ltd. for indoor recreational facilities operation, organization of cultural and artistic exchanges, film and television planning, and other aspects of cooperation.
-A few months later, Park Jin-young, Jackson Wang, Fei and a 10-year-old JYP Chinese trainee went to China to record a roadshow-style audition show to recruit more trainees with the goal of creating a hip-hop oriented Chinese boy group.
-The name of the show was Guaishushu Is Coming, and the concept was to travel across different cities with large-scale auditions and then have a final round to select the members who will be trained in South Korea.
+A few months later, J.Y.
+Park, Jackson Wang, Fei and a 10-year-old JYP Chinese trainee went to China to record a roadshow-style audition show, Guaishushu Is Coming to recruit more trainees with the goal of creating a hip-hop oriented Chinese boy group.
+The premise was to travel across different cities and select the members who will be trained in South Korea.